THE STORY OF BIG SISTER

 Co-founder and CEO

-Outside of evangelizing data analytics, Jini loves ice cream, archeology, and running.
+Outside of evangelizing data analytics, Jini loves ice cream, archaeology, and running.

 Co-founder & Chief Strategy Officer